-- How much you can earn: The earnings might seem small, but they can add up to $100 or more over the course of a year.
+- How much you can earn: The earnings might seem small but can add up to $100 or more over the course of a year.

 - What you need to do: Download an app or browser extension.
 Popular options include:

 - Rakuten: Rakuten offers both a mobile app and a browser extension for Chrome.
-You can get up to 40% cash back, shop special deals and earn $10 just for signing up.
+You can get cash back, shop special deals and earn $10 just for signing up.